Access our First Foods® Database in the Solid Starts App.

 Generally, no. While elderberry syrups and extracts have been used to treat ailments like the common cold and flu for centuries, there is insufficient research to substantiate their safety in babies and children under 5 years of age.
 To complicate matters, elderberry syrups often contain honey, which is not safe for babies under 12 months of age.
 If you would like to offer elderberry syrup or extract to a baby or toddler, it is imperative that you first consult with your child’s primary healthcare provider.

-Elderberry tea may be offered after the first birthday, served lukewarm and with no or minimal added sweeteners.
+Elderberry tea may be offered after the first birthday.
 Purchasing pre-packaged elderberry tea rather than making your own at home will ensure that toddlers are not exposed to uncooked elderberries.
-Do not give tea or beverages other than breast/human milk or formula to babies under 12 months of age to ensure that the necessary nutrition from breast/human milk or formula isn’t displaced by other drinks.
+Do not give tea or beverages besides breast milk or formula to babies under 12 months of age to ensure that the necessary nutrition from breast milk or formula isn’t displaced by other drinks.

 Expert Tips Delivered to Your Inbox